Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 ## Dependency-inverted version

 Remember our two questions from earlier?
-We've made testing easier, but we're not in a good position to switch from `console` to Pino or from PostgreSQL to MongoDB.
+We've made testing easier, but we're not in a good position to switch from `console` to Pino or PostgreSQL to MongoDB.
 We'd have to tear out most of our code and start again to accomplish that kind of thing.

 ### Using "services" and "providers" to invert dependencies

-The problem is we're relying to heavily on concrete things: the specific NPM library `pg`, the specific database PostgreSQL, the specific logger `console`, etc. What if we were more abstract, more declarative, more domain focused?
+The problem is we're relying too heavily on concrete things: the specific NPM library `pg`, the specific database PostgreSQL, the specific logger `console`, etc. What if we were more abstract, more declarative, more domain-focused?
 What if we defined the functionality we're using in terms of why and how we're using it?